BroNils/WriteYourOwn/README.md

 ----
 ## About

 WriteYourOwn is a story telling web with markdown feature for a better style of your papers.
-This project can be use to make a blog or something like that.
+This project can be used to make a blog or something like that.

 ## Requirement